top of page

 • Be willing to train in the philosophy of playwork and demonstrate professionalism and best practices, including:

-• Respecting children's choices and ideas
+• Respect children's choices and ideas

 • Be willing to learn and grow through the reflective process